ros2/rosindex/about/design.md

 > distributions.
 In this case, it is expected that older versions of the sources
 > are tagged in the *latest* version of the repository.

-Specific instances of packages can be resolved by the following:

- 1. repository identifier
- 2. repository instance
- 3. package name
- 4. ROS distribution (branch/tag)

 ### Package Organization

-Normally, however, users are interested in looking up ROS code by package name.
+Often, however, users are interested in looking up ROS code by package name.
 In this case, it's more subtle.
 Between ROS distributions, a package can migrate from one repository to another.
 As such, a hierarchical organization like that used for repositories doesn't fit as well.
 It could have the effect of obscuring